nickderaj/commodity-stat-arb/docs/PLAN.md

   - [x] Heatmap of average spread vol/volume around each historical roll window
   - [x] Annotated with regime flags from Phase 2
 - [x] Wire all charts to sidebar controls; test all interactivity end-to-end
-- [~] Test dashboard at desktop and mobile widths - **FLAG: desktop layout tested via HTTP; mobile responsive via Bootstrap grid but not verified on a physical device.
-Bootstrap DARKLY theme provides responsive breakpoints.**
+- [ ] Test dashboard at desktop and mobile widths

 ---